learn-co-curriculum/dsc-scalars-vectors-matrices-tensors-codealong/README.md

 <img src="images/new_matrix.png" width="350">

-Numpy provides the transpose operation by simply using `.T` or `np.transpose()` with the array that needs to be transposed as shown below:
+Numpy provides the transpose operation by using the `.T` attribute or the `np.transpose()` function with the array that needs to be transposed as shown below:

 ```python
 # create a transpose of a matrix